Prasann97/InterviewCodes/README.md

   6. Then Create a File with Extension ".go"
   7. Then Copy Paste the Code From Solution
   8. Then Run the Code with CTRL+ALT+N.

+# How To Run GOLANG Test Code
+  1. Create new file with name as same name of your Solution and append it with "_test" and save file with ".go" extension.
+  2. Copy Paste solution in your file.
+  3. Run Test Code with Below Command

+    go test

+  4. Your Test Case Get Passed Successfully.